gtchaboussie/Express-Passport-Site/README.md

 Please use Firefox or Google Chrome, the date part with Safari or Edge is a bit.. funky ~

-If everithing works you should see a line in terminal saying : "-: Mongoose connection open :-" If not, check your installation of mongo.
+If everything works you should see a line in terminal saying : "-: Mongoose connection open :-" If not, check your installation of mongo.